 How to Help a Loved One or Family Member Seek Treatment

 If your loved one has been diagnosed with schizophrenia, you are likely struggling as you see the negative impact it is having on their lives.
 Some of the symptoms may become so severe that they may not be able to care for themselves and require additional help and support.
 This love and support can be tremendously helpful, but you may also recognize that your loved one needs additional help.
 Here are some things to keep in mind when supporting your loved one:

-Research treatment: In some cases your loved one will need inpatient treatment to help them get their symptoms under control and make sure their medication is working properly.
-Take the time to find a treatment center that works best with your loved one’s needs.
+Research treatment: In some cases your loved one will need inpatient treatment at a mental health center to help them get their symptoms under control and make sure their medication is working properly.
+Take the time to find a mental health treatment center that works best with your loved one’s needs.
 Make an appointment with the center to tour the campus and bring along your loved one to assuage any fears and anxieties about inpatient treatment.